MicrosoftDocs/mesh-docs/mesh/develop/getting-started/mesh-201-tutorial/mesh-201-04-webslate-2.md

 ![A screenshot of a computer Description ](../../../media/mesh-201/047-meshimage-in-folder.png)

-The sole content in the file is a link to an image.
+The sole content in the file is a link to the image that you saw when you clicked the **Load 2** button.

 ![A screenshot of a computer Description ](../../../media/mesh-201/048-meshimage-link.png)